 Yes and no. You can not benefit directly from the money you fundraise.
 You can fundraise for money that will be directly used on the project you are going to undertake, for example building materials and so on.
 You may not count fundraising done which is used to pay for your trip, for example fees, flights, insurance, jabs, hotel accommodation and so on.
 So participants may need to identify some fundraising activity as DofE and some as non-DofE activity hours.

-Can participants count their volunteering efforts at the Olympic and Paralympic Games?
+Can participants count their volunteering efforts at the Commonwealth Games?

 Yes.
 The DofE agreed in advance that these activities could count towards DofE programmes.
 Note that ‘volunteering’ to support a company at the Olympics would not count for either the Volunteering or Residential sections.